UACER: An Uncertainty-Adaptive Critic Ensemble Framework for Robust Adversarial Reinforcement Learning: Related Work

-\paragraph{Robust Adversarial Reinforcement Learning (RARL).} The concept of adversarial training for robust RL was firstly established by RARL \citep{pinto2017robust}, which formulated the problem as a zero-sum Markov game between a protagonist agent and an adversarial opponent.
+The concept of adversarial training for robust RL was first established by RARL \cite{pinto2017robust}, which formulated the problem as a zero-sum Markov game between a protagonist agent and an adversarial opponent.
 This paradigm demonstrated that exposing agents to strategically generated perturbations during training could significantly enhance their robustness against real-world distributional shifts.
 Building upon this framework, subsequent research has developed specialized improvements targeting several key limitations.
-For instance, RARARL \citep{DBLP:conf/icra/PanSGC19} incorporated explicit risk modeling to reduce catastrophic failures, while NR-MDP \citep{pmlr-v97-tessler19a} expanded the adversary's action space to generate more diverse and challenging disturbances.
-Further optimization advances introduced subsequently by MixedNE-LD \citep{DBLP:conf/nips/KamalarubanHHRS20} and \citet{DBLP:conf/nips/CenWC21} employed stochastic gradient Langevin dynamics and extragradient methods, respectively, to improve the robustness of adversarial training.
-More recently, A2P \citep{liu2024robust} proposed dynamically adjusting the intensity of action-space perturbations based on the agent's current relative performance, enabling more adaptive adversarial training.
-While these approaches have progressively addressed specific robustness challenges, they remain limited in handling the fundamental stability and convergence inherent in adversarial training.
+For instance, RARARL \cite{DBLP:conf/icra/PanSGC19} incorporated explicit risk modeling to reduce catastrophic failures, while NR-MDP \cite{pmlr-v97-tessler19a} expanded the adversary's action space to generate more diverse and challenging disturbances.
+Further optimization advances introduced subsequently by MixedNE-LD \cite{DBLP:conf/nips/KamalarubanHHRS20} and Cen et al. \cite{DBLP:conf/nips/CenWC21} employed stochastic gradient Langevin dynamics and extragradient methods, respectively, to improve the robustness of adversarial training.
+More recently, A2P \cite{liu2024robust} proposed dynamically adjusting the intensity of action-space perturbations based on the agent's current relative performance, enabling more adaptive adversarial training.
+Although these approaches have progressively addressed specific robustness challenges, they remain limited in handling the fundamental stability and convergence inherent in adversarial training.
 Our work advances this line of research by developing a unified framework that simultaneously improves training stability and convergence properties, while preserving and further enhancing the robustness benefits of adversarial training paradigms.